Chartered College of Teaching

 The Chartered College of Teaching is a learned society for the teaching profession in the United Kingdom.
 Founded in 1846, the college was incorporated by Queen Victoria into a royal charter as the College of Preceptors in 1849.
 A supplemental charter was granted in 1998 changing the name to the College of Teachers.
-A further supplemental charter granted in 2017 changed the society to its current name, and permitted the granting of charted teacher status to members.
+A further supplemental charter granted in 2017 changed the society to its current name, and permitted the granting of Chartered Teacher status to members.

 History

 The college was founded in 1846 by a group of private schoolmasters from Brighton who were concerned about standards within their profession.
 A provisional committee was set up in early 1846 under the chairmanship of Henry Stein Turrell (1815–1863), principal of the Montpelier House School in Brighton.
 After meetings in London and Brighton a general meeting was held at the Freemason's Tavern in Great Queen Street, London, on 20 June 1846.
 Some 300 schoolmasters attended, some 60 members enrolled and founding resolutions were passed, including: